 Symptom Possible Cause Electrical component will not function Circuit breaker tripped or in the OFF position - correct the problem and reset; turn circuit breaker on.
-These breakers will activate, if overloaded.
-Cut power to the switch.
-Clear fault before resetting.
-In the event the fault cannot be cleared, contact your dealer immediately before resetting.
 Dim or no lights Circuit breaker tripped or in the OFF position - correct the problem and reset; turn circuit breaker on.
-These breakers will activate, if overloaded.
-Cut power to the switch.
-Clear fault before resetting.
-In the event the fault cannot be cleared, contact your dealer immediately before resetting.
 Battery discharged - charge battery.
 Generator will not start Battery switch in the OFF position - turn switch to the ON position.
 Engine problem - see your authorized Cobalt dealer.
 No AC power Circuit breakers tripped or in the OFF position - correct the problem and reset the shore power inlet breaker or the breaker on the cabin distribution panel.
-These breakers will activate, if overloaded.
-Cut power to the switch.
-Clear fault before resetting.
-In the event the fault cannot be cleared, contact your dealer immediately before resetting.
 Make sure shore/generator selector switch is positioned correctly.
 Ground fault circuit interrupter tripped - reset button on the outlet and test.
 If problem exists - see your authorized Cobalt dealer.